borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 follows:

-- Establish a base DID and associated base wallet as trust anchor for issuing operator related verifiable credentials
+- Establish a base DID and associated base wallet as trust anchor for issuing operator related Verifiable Credentials

-- Link each BPNL to a unique DID distinguishing two cases
+- Link each BPN to a unique DID distinguishing two cases

-    - managed: create and register a new DID and managed wallet, and allow the owners or administrators of the BPNL to access the related wallet and credentials via a REST API
+    - managed: create and register a new DID and managed wallet, and allow the owners or administrators of the BPN to access the related wallet and credentials via a REST API

-    - self-managed: connect an existing DID and external wallet provided by the owner or administrator of the BPNL in order to issue verifiable credentials to and request presentations from the related DID
+    - self-managed: connect an existing DID and external wallet provided by the owner or administrator of the BPN in order to issue verifiable credentials to and request presentations from the related DID

-- Allow other service or user interface components as well as DID owners themselves to issue and store verifiable credentials
+- Allow other service or user interface components as well as DID owners themselves to issue and store Verifiable Credentials

-- Allow other service or user interface components as well as DID owners themselves to create and validate verifiable credentials
+- Allow other service or user interface components as well as DID owners themselves to create and validate Verifiable Credentials

-- Issue and revoke verifiable credentials for consortium related data such as the BPN, membership status, business partner data (addresses, bank data etc.) according to the onboarding and change processes
+- Issue and revoke Verifiable Credentials for consortium related data such as the BPN, membership status, business partner data (addresses, bank data etc.) according to the onboarding and change processes